 This article contains information on the types of traffic allowed in the Travelpayouts affiliate network.
-Please note that this information is only relevant for the Aviasales, Jetradar and Hotellook brands.
+Please note that this information is only relevant for Aviasales and Hotellook brands.
 If you are interested in the allowed traffic for other programs in our affiliate network, check out the corresponding information in each program's description in your affiliate dashboard.

 You will find a description of the types of traffic below the table.

 Forbidden if to jetradar.com, jetradar.de, jetradar.co.uk, jetradar.co.uk, jetradar.co.nz, jetradar.sg, jetradar.in, jetradar.es, jetradar.co.th, hotellook.com, hotellook.de, hotellook.com.au, hotellook.co.uk, hotellook.es, aviasales.ru domains.

 |Brand contextual advertising||Forbidden|

 |Groups and pages in social networks||Allowed, except SPAM|

 |Targeted ads in social networks||Forbidden|

 |In mobile apps||Forbidden|

 Forbidden (affiliate links to the Aviasales, Jetradar or Hotellook websites)